metauni/metauni.github.io/index.md

 We meet once a week for seminars.
 To join enter the [metauni Hub](https://www.roblox.com/games/8165000775/metauni-Hub) and click the "Join now" button on the What's On board.
 All are welcome, but some seminars are more technical than others: **Euclid** is at the level of high school geometry and is intended to be widely accessible, **Disruption** is non-technical and **Cell Learning Theory** requires only a basic background in cell biology.
 Click the name of the seminar for a detailed schedule of future talks and links to videos of past talks.

 **Dwarf block**: Times are given on Thursday AEDT.
 The beginning of the block is 8am Thursday AEDT.
-Names in itatlics are the co-organisers of the seminar.
+Names in italics are the co-organisers of the seminar.

 * **[Euclid](http://metauni.org/posts/events/seminar-euclid) 9:30-10:00** (*Ken Chan, Dan Murfet*): Euclid's Elements on virtual blackboards.
 Currently in Book 1 of the elements, building towards the proof of the Pythagorean theorem.
 * **[Singular Learning Theory](http://metauni.org/posts/events/seminar-slt) 10:00-11:00** (*Edmund Lau, Dan Murfet*): singularities are knowledge.
 A learning seminar on Watanabe's Singular Learning Theory, which applies algebraic geometry to statistical learning theory.
 One of the aims is to contribute to the mathematical theory of deep learning.